Bill Orr (Nebraska first gentleman): First Gentleman of Nebraska

 Orr jokingly founded the R.G.H., or Republican Governors' Husbands, which he referred to as the most exclusive club in the U.S., since he was the only member.
 (First Gentleman Kunin of Vermont was a Democrat).
 He and Kunin often sat together at meetings of governors or governors' spouses.
 Orr met Denis Thatcher, husband of British Prime Minister Margaret Thatcher, at dinner at the White House, and told him of his admiration for his role in the United Kingdom.

 Later life

 Orr retired from Woodmen Accident and Life Co. in 1997 after thirty-seven years with the company.
 He remained an active member of the Eagle Scouts, the local Rotary Club 14, and an elder with Christ Lutheran Church.

 Bill Orr died from a long illness with chronic obstructive pulmonary disease at his home in Lincoln, Nebraska, on May 5, 2013, at the age of 78.
-He was survived by his wife of 55 years, former Governor Kay Orr; their two children, John Orr and Suzanne Gage; and seven grandchildren.
+He was survived by his wife of 55 years, former Governor Kay Orr; with their two children, John Orr and Suzanne Gage; and seven grandchildren.
 His funeral was held at Christ Lutheran Church in Lincoln.
 Tributes for Orr were released by U.S. Senators Mike Johanns and Deb Fischer and U.S. Rep. Jeff Fortenberry.